This article was originally published in French, on the 29th December 2018.

 With Bolsonaro’s rise through electoral fraud, we have a growing attack on multilateralism.
 Relations with the neighbourhood, particularly with MERCOSUR, which is a real economic bloc, are crumbling as Bolsonaro does not seem to care.
 So we entered into a kind of economic war between the United States and China.

-A conglomerate of large corporate leaders has invested in Brazil’s most important media and media.
+A conglomerate of large corporate leaders has invested in Brazil’s most important media.
 Whatsapp is one of the means of communication that has never been invested, unlike Facebook, which has been one of the media that has broadcast the most false information.
-That is why one of the first things the new government did was to privatize a lot of means of communication, in order to keep control of the information delivered.
+That is why one of the first things the new government did was to privatize a lot of means of communication, in order to keep control of the information broadcasted.

 The vote in favor of Bolsonaro is the result of a campaign based on fear during which it was constantly repeated that the PT was going to launch a wave of communist coups in Brazil, punctuated by rumours that certain sexual practices would eventually be taught to children in sexual education sessions – which is totally absurd.